ysoh286/honours-project-2017/detailed-notes.md

 *- Recreate the trendline challenge with Plotly, ggvis, Shiny/Crosstalk, iplots*

 *- Array of plots challenge*

-On the to-do list for next week:
-- Achieve the trendline challenge without using Shiny.
-- Find a way to get R to pass computation/translate it into Javascript (i.e for a trendline, pass all the data and co-ordinates to plot, pass to javascript, the use javascript to remove the element or update with new co-ordinates)...?
-Is there an easier way to do this??)
-- Investigate ways to extend/add custom javascript to Shiny applications/HTMLwidgets
-- Any additional challenges that Chris and Paul would like to introduce or focus on

 **Trendline challenge:**
 - Easily achievable using Plotly + Shiny (or anything with Shiny) - however you still face the problem of re-rendering the entire plot.